prateekrana24/Tableau_HR_Project/README.md

 The income analysis section should focus on salary-related metrics, including:
 - Compare salaries across different education levels for both genders to identify any discrepancies or patterns.
 - Present how the age correlate with the salary for employees in each department.

-## Employee Records View
-Provide a comprehensive list of all employees with necessary information such as name, department, position, gender, age, education, and salary.

-Users should be able to filter the list based on any of the available columns.

 ## Data
 The sample data seen in this project was randomized and created from the hr_data_generator.py file.
 Below are all of the attributes that you will see within the dataset.
 There is a total of about 8950 records for human resources located in the HumanResources.csv file.